ecoologic/a_game/README.md

 A Game
 ======

-This is a spaceship game to try out Gosu
+This is a spaceship game in ruby to try out Gosu library.